Chapter 7: Game Night Rules Part Two

 Since Weird Nikki took on the role of GM, she steeped the game in ritual.
 It took some getting used to, but eventually, it grew on us.

 She walked to our ceremonial game night candles and lit them—one for each of us.
-Standing there, she draped a black shroud over her face, turned, and sat at the head of the table.

-From that point on until the piss break, no one saw her face.
+With her back to us, she draped a black shroud over her face, then turned and sat at the head of the table.
+From that point on until our break, no one saw her face.
 She was now fully immersed in her role as the GM.

 One by one, everyone else took their seats.